ZtupidTS/otpbot/README.txt

 5.1 * Fixed XOR Decoding from appending a nonsense character to the end.
 5.2 * Bot now uses OTP Message decoding auto-correction (attempts to fix offset issues from human input error) provided by the newest OTPXOR version.
 5.3 + @calc command added for simple numerical expressions (eg: 2/3+5-2^6) - note: letters and strings are not allowed for input sanitation reasons.
+6.0 + Added support for a Host program (OtpHost) which can monitor/restart and automatically update OtpBot while it is running.
+         Running OtpHost is completely optional, and running OtpBot alone will function as normal
+         Note: if you use OTPHost, close OTPHost, not OtpBot.
+Otherwise otphost will just restart the bot.